Back to Case Studies

 • Improved consistency across themes and locations with less interpretation drift

-• Enabled non-technical writers to generate and verify reporting-ready summaries on demand
+• Made it easier for non-technical writers to generate and verify reporting-ready summaries on demand

 • Improved auditability by linking claims back to source excerpts and exact spreadsheet locations